sebastianmarinc/multiple-regression/README.md

-# multiple-regression
+# psych-code
-some R code on advanced multiple regression techniques
+some R code on some more advanced multiple regression techniques, latent variable modeling, and linear algebra